cscorley/dissertation/chapters/5_discussion/2_dit.md

 ### Situations

-In this study, we've also asked two research questions which lead to two distinct comparisons.
+In this study, we've asked two research questions which lead to two distinct comparisons.
 First, we compare a batch TM-based DIT trained on the changesets of a project's history to one trained on the snapshot of source code entities.
 Second, we compare a batch TM-based DIT trained on changesets to a online TM-based DIT trained on the same changesets over time.
-Our results are mixed between the research questions, hence we end up with four possible situations; we will now discuss each of these situations in detail.
+Our results are mixed between the research questions, hence we end up with four possible situations;
+we will now discuss each of these situations in detail.

 <!--
     SS < CS && CS > HS